stan-leetasi/STWCalc/README.md

     - Make
 - František Holáň
     - implementation of math library
-    - *program for calculation of mstandard deviation*
+    - *program for calculation of standard deviation*
     - *program profiling with gprof*
 - Stanislav Letaši
     - header for the math library